StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 6. For this, additional packages are available, explained and demonstrated, e.g. StructuralCausalModels.jl, ParetoSmooth.jl and quite a few more.

-### Using StatisticalRethinking v4
+## Using StatisticalRethinking v4

-To work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl).
+To work through the StatisticalRethinking book using Julia and Turing, download either of the `projects` [SRTuringJupyter.jl](https://github.com/StatisticalRethinkingJulia/SRTuringJupyter.jl) or [SRTuringPluto.jl](https://github.com/StatisticalRethinkingJulia/SRTuringPluto.jl).

+### Note 3:

-To work through the StatisticalRethinking book using Julia and Turing, download `project` [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl).
+To work through the StatisticalRethinking book using Julia and Stan, download `project` [SRStanPluto.jl](https://github.com/StatisticalRethinkingJulia/SRStanPluto.jl).

-Both projects create a Julia environment where most needed packages are available.
+All three projects create a Julia environment where most needed packages are available.

-In addition to providing a Julia package environment, these also contain chapter by chapter Pluto notebooks to work through the Statistical Rethinking book.
+In addition to providing a Julia package environment, these also contain chapter by chapter Jupyter or Pluto notebooks to work through the Statistical Rethinking book.

 In order to keep environment packages relatively simple (i.e. have a limited set of dependencies on other Julia packages) StatisticalRethinking consists of 2 layers, a top layer containing mcmc dependent methods (e.g. a model comparison method taking Turing.jl or StanSample.jl derived objects) which in turn call common methods in the bottom layer.
 The same applies for the graphic packages.
 This feature relies on Requires.jl and the mcmc dependent methods can be found in `src/require` directories.